sglavas/markdown-previewer/README.md

 A React-based Markdown Previewer that allows you to write Markdown text in an editor and instantly preview the rendered HTML.
 Supports GitHub-flavored Markdown (GFM), syntax highlighting for code blocks, and full-screen modes for both the editor and previewer.

+Feel free to check out the live <a href="https://cosmic-capybara-7646bf.netlify.app/">demo</a>.

 ---

 ## Features